upkie/upkie/README.md

         action[0] = 10.0 * pitch
 ```

-To test this agent on your computer, run the agent and simulation spine in two separate processes:
+To test this agent on your computer, run the agent and simulation spine in two separate processes: `python this_agent.py` in one shell, and `./start_simulation.sh` in the other.

-1. `python this_agent.py`
-2. `./start_simulation.sh`

-To test it on the robot, `scp` the script to the Raspberry Pi, start a [pi3hat spine](https://tasts-robots.github.io/upkie/spines.html#pi3hat-spine) and run the script itself.
+To run this agent on the robot, `scp` the script to the Raspberry Pi, start a [pi3hat spine](https://tasts-robots.github.io/upkie/spines.html#pi3hat-spine) and execute the script on the Pi itself.

 ## To go further with Upkie

+- [Build your own Upkie](https://github.com/tasts-robots/upkie/wiki)
 - Check out the [`examples/`](https://github.com/tasts-robots/upkie/tree/main/examples) directory
-- [Build your own Upkie](https://github.com/tasts-robots/upkie/wiki)